alessioriga/University-Halls-Java/README.md

 - Improve modularity of the code
 - Add edit and delete resident functionality

-## Licence
+## License

-This project is licensed under the MIT Licence.
+This project is licensed under the MIT License.